nightcoder26/C_problems/ROMAN_EQUIVALENT.md

-### Write a general-purpose function to convert any given year into its roman equivalent.
+### Write a c program to convert any given year into its roman equivalent.
 The following table shows the roman equivalents of decimal numbers

 |  Decimal   |  Roman   |
 |------------|----------|